 People who dive within their level of training, ensure that their gear is maintained and kept in proper working order, practice the skills that they have been taught and follow directions of the Dive Masters who they are diving with are unlikely to have any serious issues.

 If you feel unsafe at all you should discuss the issue with the Dive Master.
 You should never dive if you feel unsafe, and if you are underwater and feel unsafe, you should pull the dive and ascend as per your dive profile requirements.

-Within the last 12 months at Dive Jervis Bay there were 3 recorded WHS incidents that occurred (2 down from previous year) and 3 potential hazards from reported maintenance issues.
+Within the last 12 months at Dive Jervis Bay there were 8 recorded WHS incidents that occurred.
 We had 2557 customers on boat trips and courses with 7,452 customers coming through our store.
-Each of these 3 incidents were minor events, none of them resulted in hospitalisation and none required medical follow up through a GP.
+3 of the incidents involved workplace injuries for staff, one of which required medical follow up and stiches.
+All of the other 7 incidents were minor events, none of them resulted in hospitalisation and none required medical follow up through a GP.

 Training for the Dive Crew

 The Dive Crew is made up of all staff and contractors employed or retained by MORCOR Pty Ltd to conduct, organise and support Dive Operations.

 All staff have specific responsibilities under the Safety Management System and as a result must be provided with appropriate training.
 All Dive Crew, receive the following training as part of their role:

 I, Morgan Andrews, Director of MORCOR Pty Ltd t/a Dive Jervis Bay, am the Designated Person as per National Standard for Commercial Vessels (NSCV) and the WHS Act and associated regulations.
 I am also the principle owner and controller of the premises.